-This Sunday, we enter into the season of Advent... the beginning of a new cycle in the Christian church's worship life, and a season during which we prepare for the coming of Christ.
-Even as we make ready for the baby to be born in Bethlehem (what we'll celebrate during the Christmas season beginning on Christmas Eve), our focus during advent also takes us beyond the birth and even beyond the live, death, and resurrection of Jesus, to a new moment of expectancy as the "day of the Lord" approaches and we look for the coming again of Christ.
+This week, we begin a new journey through the annual cycle of the Christian church in its worship life.
+The cycle begins with the season of Advent... a season during which we prepare for the coming of Christ.
+Even as we make ready to remember the baby being born in Bethlehem (what we'll celebrate during the Christmas season beginning on Christmas Eve), our focus during Advent takes us beyond simply the birth—and even beyond the life, death, and resurrection of Jesus— to a new moment of expectancy as the "day of the Lord" approaches and we look for the coming again of Christ.
 In other words, in Advent we orient ourselves toward the coming of Christ in history, mystery, and majesty: the baby of Bethlehem, the glimpses of Christ's presence in our midst now, and the coming again of Christ in glory at the end of all times.